 After the class, we ask them to draw a picture about the future of aviation and about the pilots, and we look at what they’re drawing.
 It’s fun: they draw both women and men flying, even though we don’t tell them to draw that,” de Velasco notes.

-Juan de la Cierva Cordoníu, inventor of the autogyro, working with the aviation pioneer’s great-granddaughter Laura de la Cierva, for example.
+In wider education initiatives, Aviadoras recently participated in an exhibition about the life and work of Juan de la Cierva Cordoníu, inventor of the autogyro, working with the aviation pioneer’s great-granddaughter Laura de la Cierva, for example.
 Next up: a photographic exhibition about women pilots, planned for a national tour of Spain.

 De Velasco says that support from airlines has been particularly welcome, noting that her own employer, Iberia, has worked with Aviadoras on museum events and advertising for the network.
 “We’ve worked with easyJet too, and they’re doing huge work with their Amy Johnson project to raise the number of female pilots.”